fstagni/2025_HeterogeneousComputingWS_LHCb/slides.md

 :: right ::

-LHCb and AdePT AdePT has made a big progress recently and can now run the full LHCb simulation with a perfect physics agreement.
+AdePT has made a big progress recently and can now run the full LHCb simulation with a perfect physics agreement.
 The speed up we are obtaining is 2.1x with respect to the standard Gauss and 1.7x with respect to to Gauss+G4HepEm on CPU.

 LHCb is also interested in Optical Photons on GPUs, so we are favourably looking at what Celeritas is doing in that regard.